-This paper makes four contributions:
+This article makes four contributions:

-• We reveal the problem of the direct access overheads by quantifying the copy overheads of state-of-the-art NVMM-aware file systems on a simulated NVMM device.
-Based on our experimental results, we find that the overhead from the direct write access dominates the system performance degradation in most cases.

-- We propose an NVMM-aware Write Buffer policy to hide the long write latency of NVMM by buffering the lazypersistent file writes in DRAM temporarily.
+- -We reveal the problem of the direct access overheads by quantifying the copy overheads of state-of-the-art NVMM-aware file systems on a simulated NVMM device.
+Based on our experimental results, we find that the overhead from the direct write access dominates the system performance degradation in most cases. - We propose an NVMM-aware Write Buffer policy to hide the long write latency of NVMM by buffering the lazy-persistent file writes in DRAM temporarily.
 To eliminate the double-copy overheads, we use direct access for file reads and eager-persistent file writes. - We ensure read consistency by using a combination of the DRAM Block Index and Cacheline Bitmap to track the latest data between DRAM and NVMM.
-We also design a Buffer Benefit Model to identify the eager-persistent file writes before issuing the write operations. - We implement HiNFS as a kernel module in Linux kernel 3.11.0 and evaluate it on software NVMM emulators using various workloads.
-Our evaluations show that, comparing with state-of-the-art NVMM-aware file systems PMFS and EXT4-DAX, surprisingly, HiNFS significantly improves the performance, demonstrating the benefits of hiding the long write latency of NVMM.
-Moreover, HiNFS outperforms traditional EXT2/EXT4 file systems on a RAMDISK-like NVMM Block Device (NVMMB-D) emulator, which use the OS page cache to manage the DRAM buffer, by up to an order of magnitude, suggesting that it is essential to eliminate the double-copy overheads as it can offset the benefits of the DRAM buffer.
+We also design a Buffer Benefit Model to identify the eager-persistent file writes before issuing the write operations. - We implement HiNFS as a kernel module in Linux kernel 3.11.0 and evaluate it to demonstrate the benefits gains from fine-grained combination of buffering and direct access.

-The remainder of this paper is organized as follows.
-Section 2 discusses the problem in state-of-the-art NVMMaware file systems and analyzes their direct access overheads.
-We present the design and implementation of HiNFS in Section 3 and Section 4, respectively.
+The remainder of this article is organized as follows.
+Section 2 discusses the problem in stateof-the-art NVMM-aware file systems and analyzes their direct access overheads.
+We present the design and implementation of HiNFS in Sections 3 and 4, respectively.
 We then present the evaluation results of HiNFS in Section 5.
 Finally, we discuss related work in Section 6 and conclude in Section 7.